OWASP/www-staff/operating-plan/2024/membership.md

 ### Goals

+April 2024 membership: 6347 financial members, 1556 complimentary members, 7903 total members

-- 7000 members by the end of 2024, with a stretch goal of 7,500 members
+- 7000 financial members by the end of 2024, with a stretch goal of 7,500 members
 - Four membership drives in 2024
 - $215,000 in individual membership revenue
 - $125,000 in membership fundraising
+- Replacement Association Membership Platform by May 2024

 ## Program Deliverables

+- Replacement Association Membership Platform
+  - Workflows to disable leaders whose membership drops
+  - GitHub user removed from when membership drops
+  - Meetup user removed from when membership drops
+- Leaders as members by September 2024
+  - Workflows to disable leaders whose membership drops
+- Old GMail accounts cleaned up (more than 13 months old)
+- Bulk membership discounts for Corporates

 ### Membership Benefits

+- Promote membership benefits to OWASP members
+- Market membership benefits to OWASP Corporate Supporters

 ### Membership website updates